eelfonik/data-system/01-Data-system-basic.md

 The backward & forward compatibility are both important, as there can be multiple processes with both old & new schema reading from / writing to the database.

-One thing to keep in mind, and normally should be done at application code level, is if a processe with newer schema writes value into database, then a process with older schema reads it, updates it & writes it back, *the newly added value should be kept intact*.
+One thing to keep in mind, and normally should be done at application code level, is if a process with newer schema writes value into database, then a process with older schema reads it, updates it & writes it back, *the newly added value should be kept intact*.

 > **Q** : so how ?
 >